 Under Helble, Thayer has seen research funding grow to record levels and enrollment nearly double.

-Joseph Helble has been reappointed to a fourth four-year term as dean of Thayer School of Engineering, Provost Carolyn Dever announced today.
+Joseph Helble has been appointed to a fourth four-year term as dean of Thayer School of Engineering, Provost Carolyn Dever announced today.

 Helble, a professor of engineering, is a recognized leader in his field, says Dever.